abstractqqq/polars_ds_extension/README.md

 └───────────┴──────────────────────┴──────────────────────┴─────────────────────┘
 ```

-### Compatible without Changing Paradigm
+### Compatibility

-Under some mild assumptions, (e.g. columns implement to_numpy()), PDS works with other dataframes.
+Under some mild assumptions, (e.g. columns implement to_numpy()), PDS works with other eager dataframes.
 For example, with Pandas:

 ```python
 from polars_ds.compat import compat as pds2